rshin808/quickPython/Classes/README.md

 ```

 ##Encapsulation
 Encapsulation requires keeping class methods and variables hidden within the class.
-Only accessor methods should be used with the class.
 These are the private and public variables and methods.
-Python does not really have private variables and methods.
+Only accessor methods should be used with the class, but Python does not really have private variables and methods.
 These are implied with \_.
 You can still access the class variable or method, but in practice you are not supposed to.
 Classes also have \_\_, which prevents the method from being overridden.

 Example Encapsulation:
 ```python